Foundations Physical Therapy

 Picture

-Strengthening pelvic floor muscles can be helpful if you leak urine or poop when exercising, sneezing and coughing, or just throughout the day as you're moving about.
+Strengthening pelvic floor muscles can be helpful if you leak urine or stool when exercising, sneezing and coughing, or just throughout the day as you're moving about.
 It can also be helpful for those who've had prostate cancer surgery or pelvic organ prolapse surgery.
 Sometimes strengthening can be helpful if you have urinary or bowel urgency.
-The following links include resources to help you strengthen your pelvic floor muscles if your pelvic floor physical therapist determines strengthening is the best course for you.

 Neen Educator